nilsdeppe/findus/README.md

 #### NUMA nodes

-ToyRTS is currently not NUMA aware, and so it is recommended that you spawn one MPI rank per NUMA node and pin threads to each NUMA node.
+findus is currently not NUMA aware, and so it is recommended that you spawn one MPI rank per NUMA node and pin threads to each NUMA node.
 In the future we will provide the NUMA awareness to the runtime system, likely through virtual node-like behavior.

 ### Task driver and thread pool

-ToyRTS is built up of multiple pieces that work together to provide a parallel runtime system with dynamic load balancing.
+findus is built up of multiple pieces that work together to provide a parallel runtime system with dynamic load balancing.
 The intraprocess threads and tasks are managed by a `ThreadPool` which has two template parameters
-1. `MessageType`: the type of the message that is stored by the `ThreadPool`.
-ToyRTS uses a `struct Message_t { std::unique_ptr<char[]> };` where the initial `sizeof(rts::MessageHeader)` bytes are an object of type `rts::MessageHeader` (described below).
+1. `MessageType`: the type of the message that is stored by the `ThreadPool`. findus uses a `struct Message_t { std::unique_ptr<char[]> };` where the initial `sizeof(findus::MessageHeader)` bytes are an object of type `findus::MessageHeader` (described below).
 A `MessageType` must be movable, default-constructible, and have an `execute` function (described below).
 2. `ProcessLocalData`: this is additional data passed to the `execute` function.
-In the context of ToyRTS this is usually the task driver.
+In the context of findus this is usually the task driver.
    **Note: ND thinks we can get rid of this feature completely.**
 A `ThreadPool` calls the static method
 ```cpp